camaraproject/BlockchainPublicAddress/README.md

 ## Release Information
 * Note: Please be aware that the project will have updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.

-* **The release [r2.2](https://github.com/camaraproject/BlockchainPublicAddress/releases/tag/r2.2) for the Blockchain Public Address APIs is available.**
+* **NEW public release [r2.2](https://github.com/camaraproject/BlockchainPublicAddress/releases/tag/r2.2) for the Blockchain Public Address APIs is available.**
 <br>This is a public release.

 * This release includes the following APIs: